HAKORADev/IMDER/README.md

   <em>Draw on canvas → Transform into image using IMDER's Drawer Mode</em>
 </p>

-**Draw, sketch, and watch your creations come to life** with IMDER's new interactive drawing tools.
+**Draw, sketch, and watch your creations come to life** with IMDER's interactive drawing tools.

 ---